 Is there a sufficient amount in the budgeted line-item for this expenditure?
+This is not applicable.

 The Planning & Zoning Commission recommended approval of the proposed ordinance by a vote of 4 to 2 with Commissioners Gukeisen and Sabree in opposition.